Create Your First Project

 Converted Single Storey Barn - Proposed Extension, Interior Remodel & Design

-A spatial reassessment / feasibility study for a former agricultural shippon, including proposals for a rear extension, side entrance porch / boot room, mezzanine level and external kitchen garden.
+Our spatial reassessment / feasibility study for a former agricultural cow milking shed, includes proposals for a rear extension, side entrance porch / boot room, first floor storage level and external bio diverse kitchen garden.

-Original window apertures are retained along the private edge of the plan and spaces organised accordingly to offer all sleeping areas natural daylight.
-Glazed sliding doors and fixed glazed units are proposed to the opposite side of the building, with the living kitchen area - a central social space, benefitting from both the character and height of the original trussed / vaulted roofline and a lowered ceiling above the working area.
+Glazed sliding doors and a fixed glazed unit are proposed to the northern side of the building, with the living kitchen area - a central social space, benefitting from views of the surrounding landscape and the character and height of the original trussed / vaulted roofline with a lowered ceiling above the working area.

-As the external terrain gently slopes, so the interior of the new extension follows, stepping down to a sunken effect living area.
-With the hearth always visually central to the social areas, from entry this offers a focal point and sense of arrival.
-Framed views of landscape and sky, via large apex windows heighten the sense of space, light and place as you arrive in the living area.
+The interior of the new extension gently follows the terrain externally, stepping down to a sunken effect living area.
+The hearth is visually central to the social areas, from entry this offers a focal point and sense of arrival, where framed views of landscape and sky, via large apex windows heighten the sense of space, light and place.

-Proposed external materials include restored brickwork, oak cladding, aluminium profile roofing, powder coated aluminium heritage profile window and doors.
-Internally, pure white quartz surfaces and paintwork, are contrasted with a rustic and warm palette of terracotta herringbone floor tiles, cherrywood and European larch furniture and fittings.
+Original restored brickwork is complimented by timber cladding, aluminium profile roofing, powder coated aluminium heritage profile window and doors.
+Internally, pure white quartz surfaces and paintwork are contrasted with a rustic and warm palette of terracotta herringbone floor tiles, cherrywood, oak and European larch furniture, fixtures and fittings.